awsdocs/aws-ruby-developer-guide/doc_source/sns-recipes.rst

 .. _aws-ruby-sdk-sns-recipe-show-topics:

-Getting Information about all Topics
+Getting Information about All Topics
 ====================================

-The following example lists the ARNs of your SNS topics in the region :code:`us-west-2`.
+The following example lists the ARNs of your SNS topics in the :code:`us-west-2` region.

 .. literalinclude:: ../build_dependencies/1/ruby/example_code/sns/sns-ruby-example-show-topics.rb
    :lines: 13-19